The ABCDE rules of melanoma screening for adults don’t apply to children.

 • Forty percent of adolescents also did not meet the criteria.

-• Because of this, up to 82 percent of diagnoses took longer than six months after the first detection of the concerning skin spot.
+• Because of this, up to 82 percent of diagnoses took longer than six months after the first detection of the worrisome skin spot.

 • Sixty-two percent of diagnoses took more than two months to make.

-We can still refer to the guidelines as “ABCDE,” but the letters stand for differing things, says Cordoro et al.
+We can still refer to the guidelines as “ABCDE,” but the letters stand for different things.

 B = Bleeding or Bumpy.
 These features, too, occur in adults, but are just more common in the pediatric population.

 A new bumpy lesion, in fact, may resemble a wart and even be diagnosed as a wart by a pediatrician – when in fact – it’s melanoma.